ayush-2986/Classic-Board-Game-Demo/README.md

 3. Players alternate between X and O
 4. First player to get three in a row wins
 5. Use the reset button to start a new game
+6. Enjoy the modern UI that matches your system's theme